 How To Estimate The Price of a Paint Job

 There are several ways to estimate the cost of a paint job.
-It can be done by estimating the cost of materials, or by estimating the amount of labor needed.
+It can be done by estimating the cost of materials or the amount of labor needed.

 - Subtract the parts that will not be painted.
 Measure the doors and windows, and subtract that area from the total square footage.

 - Determine the amount of paint needed.
 One gallon covers 250 square feet.
-Two coats are always needed for coverage, so two gallons are needed per every 250 square feet.
+Two coats are always needed for coverage, so two gallons are needed for every 250 square feet.

 - Estimate the cost of the paint.
-Top-quality and exterior paints are more expensive.
+Top-quality exterior paints are more expensive.

 - Estimate the cost of other materials.
 Professional contractors do not always line-items things like dropcloths, caulking, and tape, but these will appear in a contract under “materials.”